Costume Shop Manager

 including accurately estimating labor and time needs for specific

-- Interest in costume technology developments including methods, techniques, and materials
+- Interest in costume technology developments including methods,

 - Three years of professional costume shop experience, as a